IthacaResearch/ithacaresearch.github.io/category/how-it-works.md

 Message:
    Orders sent: true
-   Rebalance required for strategies: StrategyName Delta weights:   # <--- this is the difference between the current portfolio allocation and the target allocation
+   Rebalance required for strategies: StrategyName Delta weights:   # <--- this is the difference between the current strategy allocation and the target allocation
        TLT: 0.3
        SPY: -0.3
-   Current weights: # <--- this is the current portfolio allocation
+   Current weights: # <--- this is the current strategy allocation
        TLT: 0.2
        SPY: 0.8
-   Target weights:  # <--- this is the target portfolio allocation
+   Target weights:  # <--- this is the strategy allocation target
        TLT: 0.5
        SPY: 0.5
    Prices: